nlucasti/FSND/projects/capstone/README.md

 ## Casting Agency

 This webapp allows a user to match actors with movies.
+The motivation for this work was to demonstrate a pythonic backend, relational databases, REST, and frontend web development using AngularJS-based frameworks.

 The frontend provides a single page web app powered by the ionic framework and angularjs.
 This allows it to be both interactive and portable to mobile devices.